Crews use sandbags to shore up levee breach near Seattle after failure prompts flood warning

 “We were there because we are monitoring these levees closely,” Taylor said.
 “It’s just not typical to have these levees have this much water behind them for this long.
 They’re getting saturated and they’re starting to show the effects of that.”

+The spokesperson for the city of Renton, Laura Pettitt, said the breach was minimal and was being filled with sandbags, including large ones about 3 feet (1 meter) tall and holding about a ton of sand.

-A section of paved bike path along the top of the levee in Tukwila cratered and broke where the levee washed away underneath it.
+A section of paved bike path along the top of the levee in Tukwila cratered and broke where the levee washed away beneath it.

+Reid Wolcott, warning coordination meteorologist with the National Weather Service, said the flash flood warning was initially issued for a “rather large area because we didn't know specifically which areas would flood."

+“We have since refined the initial alerting area to a much smaller area, and we will continue to refine that alert as we learn more information on the potential impacts,” he said.

 The levee was badly damaged during flooding in 2020.
 Long-term repairs were not expected to be completed until 2031, according to a blog post from the King County Department of Natural Resources and Parks.